anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sweet is the memory of distant friends!
-Like the mellow rays of the departing sun, it falls tenderly, yet sadly, on the heart.
+Quote: All is flux; nothing stays still.

-By: Washington Irving
+By: Heraclitus